 - What all can a moderator do in a Facebook group

 - How to evaluate their work and what to do in case they’re not working efficiently

 - How to reward them for an outstanding performance

-So, without sparing any more time, I’ll tell you how to identify the right moderator.
+So, stay with me as I’ll now tell you how to identify the right moderator for your Facebook group.

-These 3 traits in a person make him/her the best fit for the role of moderator!
+These 3 traits in a person make him/her the best fit for the role of Facebook group moderator!